-Most people dread tax season.
-And today the fear of tax identity theft just adds to the stress of preparing your tax return.
+Most people dread tax season, and the fear of tax identity theft just adds to the stress of preparing your tax return.
 But, for identity thieves, tax season is a favorite time of year.
 Why?
-Because you and millions of other Americans alike will send confidential information over the Internet, via fax, and in the mail.
-As soon as the New Year celebrations end, your employer begins preparing, filing, and mailing W-2 and 1099 forms, and a whole slew of other tax forms that contain the sensitive data belonging to businesses and individuals that identity thieves love.
+Because you and millions of other Americans will send confidential information over the Internet, via fax and in the mail.
+As soon as the New Year celebrations end, your employer begins preparing, filing and mailing W-2, 1099 forms and a slew of other tax forms containing sensitive data.

-In 2020, the Internal Revenue Service (IRS) identified over $10 billion in tax and other fraud, a significant amount occurring during the COVID-19 pandemic.
-Thieves work around the clock to steal your name, social security number, or other Personally Identifiable Information (PII) and file a forged tax return in the hopes of getting a fraudulent refund.
+In 2021, the Internal Revenue Service (IRS) identified over $10 billion in tax and other fraud.
+Thieves work around the clock to steal your name, social security number, or other personally identifiable information (PII) and file a forged tax return in the hopes of getting a fraudulent refund.
 Typically, this happens earlier in the filing season.

-Also in 2020, unemployment scams became more lucrative during COVID-19, as states experienced overwhelming benefits claims from millions of first-time filers.
-Adding to the chaos, scammers quickly took advantage of the perfect fraud storm, pilfering an estimated $36 billion in stolen unemployment benefits from at least 35 states.
+Unemployment scams have also been lucrative, especially during the COVID-19 pandemic as states experienced overwhelming benefits claims from millions of first-time filers.
 Many victims of unemployment fraud won’t find out about it until tax forms arrive for benefits they never received.

-Don’t leave yourself vulnerable to identity theft this upcoming tax season.
-Prepare ahead by following these crucial steps to protect yourself, your family, your assets, and your credit.
+Don’t leave yourself vulnerable to identity theft during tax season.
+Follow these crucial steps to protect yourself, your family, assets and credit.